 South West Police wanted to combine the Procurement functions of four individual police forces to deliver savings and free up more funds for operational policing.
 But any savings had to be achieved without compromising front-line service delivery.

-Efficio was engaged to design and deliver the new Procurement organisation, and prove its effectiveness by delivering tangible cost savings in year one - and we succeeded beyond expectations.
+Efficio was engaged to design and deliver the new Procurement organization, and prove its effectiveness by delivering tangible cost savings in year one - and we succeeded beyond expectations.

 The new combined Procurement unit was up and running two months ahead of schedule.
-Efficio worked alongisde the new team to build their skills and knowledge, and deliver annualised savings of more than 10%, with no impact on service delivery.
+Efficio worked alongside the new team to build their skills and knowledge, and deliver annualized savings of more than 10%, with no impact on service delivery.
 In the process, we have created a platform to deliver ongoing value to front-line policing in the South West.